Nquxii/nao/README.md

 ## Setup

-To get started with nao, clone this repository, change your directory into nao, and run the setup script like so:
+To get started with nao, clone this repository, change your directory into nao, and run the script like so:

 `git clone https://github.com/Nquxii/nao.py`